RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ---

-Once you imported the `smallrye-health extension`, the `/health` endpoint is exposed directly that can be used to run the health check procedures.
+Once you imported the _smallrye-health extension_, the _/health_ endpoint is exposed directly that can be used to run the health check procedures.

- * Run the Inventory application via `mvn compile quarkus:dev` or click on `Build and Run Locally` in `Commands Palette`:
+ * Run the Inventory application via `mvn compile quarkus:dev` or click on **Build and Run Locally** in Commands Palette:

 ![codeready-workspace-maven]({% image_path quarkus-dev-run-paletter.png %})